 The brainchild of designer Paul Costelloe, the eponymous label was launched in 1979.
 Since then, it has built a significant following for its garments – made with luxurious fabrics nuanced by British design and creativity – with the design aesthetic hinging on “unique handcrafting and tailoring techniques.”

 With nearly 40 years under his belt, Costelloe has carved a niche for himself as one of Britain and Ireland’s noted names in the fashion industry.
 During his career spanning over three decades, Costelloe has designed uniforms for British Airways and uniforms for the Irish Olympic Team in Athens, Greece.
-His SS16 collection, “New Reflections,’ is a nod to the 60s and features neoprene fabrics in bright palette that bring to the fore strong elements of tailoring through statement sharp coats, playful jumpsuits and A-line dresses.
+His SS16 collection, “New Reflections,’ is a nod to the 60s and features neoprene fabrics in a bright palette that bring to the fore strong elements of tailoring through statement sharp coats, playful jumpsuits, and A-line dresses.

 What were the key moments of career & life spanning over three decades?

 There have been a few key moments within my career but dressing Diana, Princess of Wales, for over 10 years was a very special time.
 She was a unique character and was always a pleasure to work with.